Understanding the Effects of Permanent Faults in GPU's Parallelism Management and Control Units: Low-level Fault Characterization

-To further categorize the faults in the last category, i.e., those that produce instruction-level errors, we combine the information from the hardware profiles, the fault injection campaign result, and the structural information.
-We have identified four main error groups ({\textit{i)}} operation, {\textit{ii)}} control-flow, {\textit{iii)}} parallel management, and {\textit{iv)}} resource management errors), which are further divided into 13 types of errors affecting the software instructions, as follows.
+To further categorize the faults in the last category, i.e., those that produce instruction-level errors on any instruction from the real code, we analyze the hardware profiles, the fault injection campaign results, and the structural information of the GPU.
+We have identified four main error groups ({\textit{i)}} operation, {\textit{ii)}} control-flow, {\textit{iii)}} parallel management, and {\textit{iv)}} resource management errors), which are further divided into 13 types of errors affecting any software instruction, as follows.